kalyptorisk/svnquery/source/RunDetached/ReadMe.txt

 Usage:
   RunDetached <program.exe> [arguments]
-  starts program.exe with arguments as a detached process.
+  starts program.exe with arguments as a detached process